 Take them to your bank

-If you have old paper notes that are no longer in circulation, your bank may exchange these for you, for a limited time, however this is down to the banks’ discretion after 30 September.
+If you have old paper notes that are no longer in circulation, your bank may exchange these for you.
+However this is down to the banks’ discretion after 30 September.
 They can only be exchanged at UK banks.

 Some banks may insist you have an account there to do this, or impose a time limit on swapping notes, or only allow you to pay old notes into accounts you hold with them.

 When it comes to old coinage, some banks will accept them.
 However in most cases you will need to pay them into an account, rather than swap them.
 And banks may impose a timescale on this.

 There is no time limit when it comes to exchanging old banknotes through the Bank of England.